 Block quotations are normally indented from the left side of the surrounding text.
 Each style guide has its own guideline for indentations.
 Here are a few examples:

-- The Chicago Manual of Style (Chicago) suggests using your document software’s preset indentation function.1
+- The Chicago Manual of Style (Chicago style) suggests using your document software’s preset indentation function.1

-- The Publication Manual of the American Psychological Association (APA) recommends using half-inch indentations or your document software’s preset indentation function.2
+- The Publication Manual of the American Psychological Association (APA style) recommends using half-inch indentations or your document software’s preset indentation function.2

 WordPress’s text editor includes a “blockquote” style; however, the appearance of text formatted with this style will depend on your theme—and not all themes are programmed to create traditional block quotations.
 For example, when I use the blockquote style in my current theme, it centers the text to the right of one quotation mark, as shown below.